filecoin-project/retrieval-market-spec/docs/roles/paymentprovider/README.md

 A payment provider will often interact with several remote wallets.
 Determining the appropriate authentication scheme to enable this is an open problem.

-A payment provider generally does not interact with the Content Bid Index,  Content Distribution, Transport, Data Transfer, Exchange, Content Routing, or Miner Index components.
+A payment provider generally does not interact with the Content Bid Index,  Content Distribution, Transport, Data Transfer, Exchange, Content Routing, or Reputational Index components.
 Many of these components utilize a Payment Provider to make financial transactions.
 But from the payment provider's point of view, it doesn't know anything about the nature of the financial transactions that run through it.

 ## Roadmap